 TIPS + TOOLS

-Making the decision to renovate or move is not always an easy one.
-At one time, chances are your home worked for you, otherwise you probably wouldn’t have bought it.
-But now, it’s not meeting your needs, so what to do?
+Trying to decide whether you should renovate or move is not an easy one.
+At one time your home worked for you, otherwise you wouldn’t have bought it.
+But now it’s not meeting your needs.
+So, what should you do?

 The answer is not the same for everyone and will depend on your family circumstances, your attachment to your home and your finances.

-Here are some key questions to ask when trying to decide:
+Here are 5 key questions to ask when trying to decide if you should renovate your current home, or move to a new one:

 Similarly, if you are thinking of renovating, do you have the budget to undertake the type of renovations you feel you need to make you happy in your current home?